elara-bots-archived/Information/posts/elara-v4:update.md

 6) `setrole` | Replaced by: `config [type] (@role/id)`
 7) `setsuggest` | Replaced by: `config suggest.channel #channel` / `config suggest.react1 :emoji:` / `config suggest.react2 :emoji:`

+# REQUIRED PERMISSIONS FOR THE BOT
+`View Audit Logs, Manage Webhooks`: For logging, in the channel and server.

+`View Channel, Send Messages, Embed Links`: In the channels for commands to work.

+`Manage Server`: For welcome/leave channel logging. (read more below)